Website Manager

 I am new to Ridgefield, how do I get my child involved?

 Registration for the Fall season is typically the prior May.
 The Fall season runs from September through November.
-Registration for the Spring season is in late January and the season runs from April through June.
+Registration for the Spring season is in Dec / Jan and the season runs from April through June.
 If you move to town in the off-season, please contact the Travel VPs for options.
 Your child may be able to be involved in an off-season activity or if you move to town during the season there may be an opportunity to play that season.

 Divisions